Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 Do I really need the extended warranty?

 Yes.
 A 15-20% mechanical failure rate in the first 18 months is too high at this price point for the warranty to be optional.
 Motor failures and sensor repairs are the most common out-of-warranty expenses, arriving at exactly the moment the original warranty lapses.
 Budget for it at the time of purchase.
+The warranty includes free shipping both ways, and covers all issues including accidental damage, and power surges with no deductible.
+Purchasers of the extended warranty are overwhelmingly happy with their decision.

 Final Verdict